tc39/notes/es7/2016-09/sept-28.md

 (break)

-BF: Linking is very dynamic.
+BFS: Linking is very dynamic.
 The popular npm module "meow" relinks its parent.
 Used for CLI.
 When you require it, you get a new particular module per importer, which gives a modified version of it.
 We may need to revisit linking to support this.

 WH: What does this achieve?

-BF: This lets you tool out your CLI without knowing anything about your dependent.
+BFS: This lets you tool out your CLI without knowing anything about your dependent.
 It lets your dependency learn about your module by reading its package.json.

-BF: [Named imports slide] ESM cannot do named imports from CJS dependencies without mitigations.
+BFS: [Named imports slide] ESM cannot do named imports from CJS dependencies without mitigations.
 Our proposal is to hoist evaluation of the CJS module up to the linking phase.

 ![](https://i.gyazo.com/58ca70760c349d34ffa72d156e83b032.png)

 JSL: No matter what we do, we will break Babel somehow, the question is just how.

-BF: In our current proposal, we would take a snapshot of the exported properties of the object and export those names.
+BFS: In our current proposal, we would take a snapshot of the exported properties of the object and export those names.
 We had considered more flexible behavior, but it seems unworkable.

 CP: How many people are using this?